 Another great activity in Bryce Canyon is the scenic drive.
 The park has an 18-mile road (one way) with 13 stunning lookouts along the way.
 This is a great choice for a day in the park without hiking.

 Apart from the viewpoints mentioned above (Sunrise, Sunset, and Inspiration Points), along the scenic drive, you can stop to see the Natural Bridge (my favorite one), Yovimpa Point, and Rainbow Point.

 Mossy Cave Trail and Bristlecone Trail are two easy and recommended hikes in Bryce Canyon.
 For the first one, you’ll walk 0.8 miles to a small waterfall offering a nice view of dripping water and moss-covered rocks in the summer and an amazing icy scene in the winter.
 Along the second, there will be a 1-mile path through an evergreen forest with ancient bristlecone pines and, because of its elevation, expansive vistas.

-Being away from the light pollution of big cities, Bryce Canyon is the perfect place to stargaze.
-This place is an International Dark Sky Park and on a moonless night, you can see the Milky Way and thousands of stars.
-You can have spectacular views of the night sky from all the viewpoints in the park.
+Being away from the light pollution of big cities, Bryce Canyon is the perfect place to stargaze – on a clear moonless night, you can see the Milky Way and thousands of stars.
+Additionally, you can have spectacular views of the night sky from all the viewpoints in the park.

-Plus, if you enjoy astrophotography, you’ll definitely want to stay up to get some shots.
-Just bring warm clothes as it gets very cold in the park due to its altitude.
+If you enjoy astrophotography, you’ll want to stay up to get some shots.
+Just be sure to bring warm clothes as it gets very cold in the park due to its altitude.